MxBurger/BVA2/Lesson05/Readme.md

   - Minimum distance of pixels to the centroid
 - Character Circularity: Measurement of how circular the character shape is
 - Relative Centroid Positions: Position of the character's center relative to its bounding box

+##### A basic feature in depth: Circularity
+The circularity feature quantifies how closely a character's shape resembles a perfect circle.
+This measurement is particularly valuable for distinguishing between round characters (like 'o', 'O', 'c', 'e') and angular characters (like 'n', 'z', 'v', 'w').

+Mathematical Definition
+Circularity is defined mathematically as:
+$
+\text{Circularity} = \frac{4\pi \times \text{Area}}{\text{Perimeter}^2}
+$

+This formula produces a value between 0 and 1, where:

+1.0 represents a perfect circle
+Values approaching 0 indicate irregular shapes.

+###### Algorithm explanation

+The algorithm calculates circularity through the following steps:

+- Area Calculation:
+  - Count the total number of foreground pixels in the character region
+  - This provides the area measurement

+- Perimeter Calculation:
+  - Identify boundary pixels by checking if any of their 8 neighboring pixels is a background pixel
+  - A pixel is considered to be on the boundary if:
+    - It is a foreground pixel, AND
+    - At least one of its 8 neighbors is a background pixel OR is outside the region bounds
+  - Count the total number of boundary pixels to determine the perimeter

+- Circularity Computation:
+  - Apply the formula: `4π × Area / Perimeter²`
+  - Return the calculated value as the circularity feature

+The circularity feature provides benefits for OCR because it provides different information than aspect ratio or centroid-based features.

 #### Reference Character Selection